ReadSprintReading Retention

 How to Retain Nonfiction Books

-A practical system for retaining nonfiction books with summaries, takeaways, quiz prompts, and better review habits.
+A practical system for retaining nonfiction books with summaries, active recall, spaced review, and selective learning workflows.

 Best fit for: Readers who primarily consume nonfiction and want stronger long-term understanding.